You are in: Future Technologies

 - Shanghai Union Technology

 Shanghai Union Technology produces vat photopolymerization (stereolithographic) 3D printers.

-3D printing giant Stratasys makes 3D printers based on material extrusion (FDM) and material jetting (Polyjet and WDM)technologies.
+Stratasys makes 3D printers based on material extrusion (FDM) and material jetting (Polyjet and WDM)technologies.
 As part of its portfolio, Stratasys also owns MakerBot Industries.

 TPM in China produces powder bed fusion (laser sintering) 3D printers.

 TRUMPF is a German manufacturer of powder bed fusion and directed energy desposition direct-metal 3D printers.